Atlas-Nirav/Atlas-Standard/docs/01_Vision/Vision.md

 Creates misunderstandings.

-And limits innovation.
+Limits innovation.

 The larger the project becomes, the greater the fragmentation becomes.

+---

-4. Our Belief
+# 5. Our Belief

 We believe knowledge should behave differently.